ivam3/embed/README.md

 This file will install and configure Termux with all the required libraries and dependencies including java for termux.

-# JAVA FOR TERMUX
+# JAVA FOR TERMUX.
+For more information about java join to:

 	https://github.com/ivam3/java

-java needs administrator permissions for its execution, to which you must raise your permissions either using the sudo command :

-	$ sudo java

-or with a fake root:

-	$ proot -0 -w ~ $SHELL
-	$ java

 This software and related documentation are provided under license agreement containing in www.java.com.
 Please refer to http://java.com/licensereadme.